frankierose7/NeuralProphet-Flow-Modelling/README.md

 Uses `model_functions.py` to load data and set up the model.

 ### 4. Optimisation
 The `nprophet_auto.py` script optimises the NeuralProphet model with the _hyperopt_ package.
 By default, it runs 75 iterations which takes around 5 hours.
 The result _.json_ files given are results of previous optimisations with this script.
+The first entry in each _.json_ file is the optimal parameters found, followed by details of the optimisation process.